stantona/stantona.github.com/source/_posts/2012-12-12-a-tale-of-two-object-models-javascript-and-ruby.markdown

 As data containers, the essential difference is that JS does not restrict access to properties.
 The language itself does not support any data encapsulation on objects directly.
 That does not mean you can not achieve this in other ways however through function scopes acting as modules.

-Ruby on the other hand enforces a certain level of data encapsulation by not providing a simple way to access it's internal instance variables.
+Ruby on the other hand enforces a certain level of data encapsulation by not providing a simple way to access its internal instance variables.
 You have to enter the object's context through a method call to operate on instance variables.
 However, we just demonstrated above that there are methods that allow you to peak into, change or get individual instance variables which break this data encapsulation.